santoshg1507/AQIDemo/README.md

 Project has Starscream library for handling websocket

-How run the project : Just checkout the project and open in xcode and run  😄 😄 😄
+How to run the project : Just checkout the project and open in xcode(v12.4) and run  😄 😄 😄